danaevernden/heystax/README.md

+## Heystax

+###Inspiration

+We wanted to create a solution that would help people come together around interests and causes in a more meaningful way.
+We felt that the current offerings fell short in this because they lacked accountability, intentionality and/or depth.
+By focusing on one-on-one relationships centered on shared interests we are hoping that Heystax will be the quality over quantity solution.
+From an entrepreneurial standpoint, we saw a strong market opportunity for a platform that gave people the ability to create these groups given the proliferation of "tinder for..." mobile applications.
+By creating the central hub and standardized usability, we believe Heystax will be the chosen platform for these use cases.
+Heystax will have an advantage over separate disparate apps in that having them together will cause a synergistic effect on usage across all of the groups and reduce attrition as a user will only need to leave a group when they no longer find themselves in that category rather than deleting the app altogether.

+###What it does

+Heystax helps people build deeper connections quicker through intentionality and accountability.
+After creating a basic profile, you join "stax" that you are interested in.
+Within each stack, you use a swiping functionality to find matches within that group.
+This is the intentionality component.
+By having dedicated stax for each interest, the intentions of each user are made more clear.
+Once a connection is made, depth is promoted through randomized meaningful conversation starters that are automatically populated within the direct message window.

+###How we built it

+Being that none of our small team has deep coding knowledge, we opted to build a prototype to show intended functionality while separately building the react native components that we will eventually connect it with.
+Challenges we ran into

+We had to find a way to convey our project with very limited coding knowledge.
+This required a lot of trial and error and quick learning curves with prototyping applications.
+Accomplishments that we're proud of

+We all developed useful skills by hacking our learning in this project.
+Our 3 member team became skilled at UI/UX design, interactive prototyping and react native as well as the initial stages of product management.
+What we learned

+###What's next for Heystax

+We hope to release Heystax within the next few months with just a couple stax within it.
+There a number of other features we have in the pipeline as well that contribute to our overall goals of accountability, intentionality and depth.
+We plan on including an interactive roadmap to prioritize these features within the actual application so that users can contribute to it.
+We have a challenging back end database to build in the mean time and plan on finding a more experienced team member to head that up.

+###Built With
+react-native

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).